AeroLeads people directory · profile

 Analog Group:Designed various buck converters to be used in power supplies.Created circuits through DX Designer, laid out boards with Allegro, and manually placed circuit elements.Total Access System Core Software:Designed a Tcl automation test suite to facilitate the testing of voice and IP data across an 8 node multi-chained Total Access 5000 system, resulting in the reduction of testing time.
 This script was later implemented in both the corporate and field offices.Served as the ADTRAN student ambassador to Clemson University.DSL Development - Design Verification Testing:Responsible for the complete testing of two customer code revisions for the Total Access 2nd Generation ATM based 1148 DSLAMS.

-Adam Thompson Skills
+Adam Thompson education

 Georgia Institute Of Technology

-Electrical & Computer Engineering
+Bs, Electrical Engineering

 Clemson University

-Frequently Asked Questions about Adam Thompson
+Frequently asked questions about Adam Thompson

 What company does Adam Thompson work for?

-Adam Thompson works for Nvidia
+Adam Thompson works for NVIDIA.

-What is Adam Thompson's role at the current company?
+What is Adam Thompson's role at NVIDIA?

 What is Adam Thompson's email address?